compsult/MenuOptions/README.md

 2. uses autocomplete and mouseover filtering

-3. just like the  &lt;select&gt; element, uses visible text and values
+3. just like the  &lt;select&gt; element, uses visible text and hidden values

-4. can create menus that follow URLs or execute javascript functions
+4. can create menus (with dividers) that follow URLs or execute javascript functions

 5. has a select control that enables 1 click data entry